My cat has a lengthy history of bringing me "gifts."

 And it's convenient since it's entirely out of the way

-I can imagine an entirely passive (unpowered), cat flap which would
+I can imagine an improved, strictly mechanical and entirely passive, cat

-actually latch when it closes that could be mounted in that portal on the
+latches when it closes that could be mounted in that portal on the top

 It would require some sort of (manual) arming mechanism since I only want